jharner/rspark/AWS/README.md

 11. Click the blue 'Launch' button in the bottom-right.

-You will now be asked to create an SSH-key, which will be necessary to control your EC2 instance.

-	** Image 9 **
-12. Select 'Create a new key pair' from the top dropdown.
-For the purpose of launching Rspark, name the key pair 'rspark'.

-13. Click 'Download Key Pair' and **move the file to your desktop.** (this is important)
+12. When asked to select a key, select "Continue without a key pair"

-14. Click 'Launch instance'.
+13. Click 'Launch instance'.

-15. Click 'View Instances' in the bottom right.
+14. Click 'View Instances' in the bottom right.

-In order to connect to our running instance, we will need to expose the necessary ports through the AWS security group.
+In order to connect to our running instance, we will need to expose the necessary port through the AWS security group.

 16. On the left sidebar, click 'Security Groups' under the 'Network & Security' subheader.